Owerre/Anomaly-Detection/README.md

 ## Supervised Learning

-In the supervised setting, the class label for each record in the training set are provided and the goal is to train a classifier that would be used for the prediction on unseen data.
+In the supervised setting, the class label for each record in the training set are provided and the goal is to train a classifier that would be used for prediction on unseen data.
 Here, we have trained two classifiers

 - Logistic Regression

-- Random Forest
+- Random Forest classifier

-The results are below show that the two classifiers perform extremely well on the dataset.
-The AUC-ROC and AUC-PRC are 100\% for on the training (cross-validation) and test sets
+The results below show that the two classifiers perform extremely well on the dataset.
+The AUC-ROC and AUC-PRC are 100\% for on the training (cross-validation) and test sets.

 ![fig](Network-intrusion/image/sup.png)